Melba’s Chocolate Room

 Prior to restoration, our Chocolate Room was a cheese storage room for the Wagon Wheel Cheddars.
-Large wooden racks were mounted on walls to take the cheese weight.
+Large wooden racks were mounted on walls to take the weight of the cheese.

 Fast-forward to today, this room is home to our vertical packing machine where we pack a large majority of our products.
 This machine heat seals, and prints the nutritional information and ingredients on all our small bags.